 You will see in the following that abandoning industrial sugar or processed desserts and candy bars doesn’t mean you have to completely renounce your sweet indulgences.

-The recipes for clean eating desserts presented here are flavorful and figure-friendly, if eaten in moderation.
+The here presented recipes are flavorful and figure-friendly if eaten in moderation.

 Most of them you can prepare easily with just a few ingredients like our frozen chocolate banana pops or chia pudding.